-It presents some moral quandaries by taking on a topical subject, but gets too caught up in its heroine’s journey to make a memorable statement.
+The East presents timely moral quandaries by taking on a topical subject but gets too caught up in its heroine’s journey to make a memorable statement.

-The film follows Sarah Moss’ journey as she gets pulled in two opposite directions – a secure job with a forgettable boyfriend and an exclusive membership in an Eco-terrorist group she’s sent to expose with a magnetic (would bang) leader.
+The film follows Sarah Moss’s journey as she gets pulled in two opposite directions – a secure job with a forgettable boyfriend or an exclusive membership in an Eco-terrorist group she’s sent to expose with a magnetic leader.

 And that’s the main problem.
 It chucks aside its promising premise for a conventional heroine’s journey.